The Celebration of Mass

 Sunday at 8:00 A.M. & 10:30 A.M.

 Masses are offered for the special intentions of the faithful.
-To request a Mass card, please contact the Receptionist at 336.294.4696 and they can assist you with your request.
-The customary donation for a Mass is $12.00.
+To request a Mass card, please contact our office at 336.294.4696 and they can assist you with your request.
+The customary donation for a Mass is $15.00.

 We share the joy of expectant parents and look forward to welcoming them for baptismal preparation.